reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

        mlflow.log_param("estimator", "DecisionTreeClassifier")
     ```

+>**Note**: If the node fails, attempt to re-run the previous node and then execute the existing node.

     The code trains a classification model using a Decision Tree Classifier.
 Parameters, metrics, and artifacts, are automatically logged with MLflow.
 Additionally, you're logging a parameter called `estimator`, with the value `DecisionTreeClassifier`.

 ### Task 5: Use MLflow to search and view your experiments